 Mathematics and geometry are subjects that intrigue many people.
 Geometry, in particular, is interesting because we can see it in action when we put sand on a flat surface.
 We vibrate the surface, and a shape appears in the sand.
 As we change the frequency of the vibration, different geometric shapes appear.

-We see how certain frequencies cause vibration that forms specific geometric patterns.
+We see how certain frequencies cause vibrations that form specific geometric patterns.
 These patterns are part of a larger scheme and lead to sacred geometry theory (9).
 Sacred geometry is the idea that geometric shapes are the infrastructure for the universe.

-The Becker-Hagans grid is one piece of evidence that shows how sacred geometry governs the physical universe’s structure.
+The Becker-Hagans grid shows how sacred geometry governs the physical universe’s structure.
 Sacred geometry vibrational energy ascribes symbolic meaning to geometric shapes and proportions.

 Ley lines and sacred geometry vibrational energy are the patterns of life.
 For example, the Nautilus shell’s logarithmic spiral enables it to grow without changing shape.
 Similarly, honeybees construct hexagonal cells to hold honey.
 It is a perfect structural shape that can endure impacts and harsh temperatures.
 Ancient cultures ascribed particular meanings to these patterns for reasons which escape modern man.
-Here is a mainstream BBC news article (10) discussing the mysterious nature of these energy ley lines and the planetary grid.
+A mainstream BBC news article (10) discusses the mysterious nature of these energy ley lines and the planetary grid.